-( [X] QUARTERLY REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended: Ma rch 31, 2021 or [] TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Fo r the transition period from to Commission File Number: 001 -39080 POWERFLEET, 1 INC (Exact name of registrant as specified in Delaware 83-4366463 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 123 Tice Boulevard Woodcliff Lake, New Jersey 07677 (Address of principal executive office es) (Zip Code) (Former nam e, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.01 per share Trading Symbol(s) PWFL Name of each exchange on which registered The Nasdaq Global Market Common Stock, par varue \$0.01 per snare rwrL The Nasdaq Global Market 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 en subject to such filing requirements for the past 90 days.
-Yes [X] No [] Indicate by check mark whether the registrant has submitt (§232.405 of this chapter) during the preceding 12 months (of a File required to be submitted pursuant to Rule 405 of Regulation S-Tunt was required to submit such files).
-Yes [X] No [] on-accelerated filer, a smaller reporting company, or an emerging growth any," and "emerging growth company" in Rule 12b-2 of the Exchange Act Large accelerated filer [] Accelerated file r [] Non-accelerated file r [X] Smaller reporting company [X] Emerging growth company [] If an emerging growth company, indicate by check mark if accounting standards provided pursuant to Section 13(a) of t extended transition period for complying with any new or revised financia Indicate by check mark whether the registrant is a shell comp pany (as defined in Rule 12b-2 of the Sec curities Exchange Act of 1934).
-Yes [] No [X] The number of shares of the registrant's common stock, \$0.0 1 par value per share, outstanding as of t he close of business on May 10, 2021 was 35,985,274.
+(Mark One) ☒ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended: June 30, 2021 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\ Commission File Number: 001-39080 POWERFLEET, INC. (Exact name of registrant as specified in its charter) Delaware 83-4366463 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 123 Tice Boulevard Woodcliff Lake, New Jersey 07677 (Address of principal executive offices) (Zip Code) (201) 996-9000 (Registrant's telephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered The Nasdaq Global Market Common Stock, par value \$0.01 per share PWFL Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗷 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer $\square$ Accelerated filer $\square$ Non-accelerated filer $\boxtimes$ Smaller reporting company ⊠ Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
+Yes $\square$ No $\boxtimes$ The number of shares of the registrant's common stock, \$0.01 par value per share, outstanding as of the close of business on August 6, 2021 was 35,968,423.